amielnoy/ovalix_test/test_automation/README.md

 	- Fixtures are defined in `test_automation/conftest.py`.
 - CI: GitHub Actions workflow is at `.github/workflows/ci.yml` and uses `docker/compose-action` to start services before running `pytest`.

+Run CI from GitHub

+You can trigger the CI workflow manually from the GitHub UI using the `workflow_dispatch` trigger added to `.github/workflows/ci.yml`:

+- Open the repository on GitHub and go to the `Actions` tab.
+- Select the `CI` workflow, then click the `Run workflow` button.
+- Optional inputs:
+	- `run_full_suite` (default `true`) — set to `false` to skip long tests.
+	- `api_base_url` — override `API_BASE_URL` for the run (for example `http://staging.example.com/userapp/users`).

+The manual run is useful for debugging CI-only failures or validating fixes without pushing additional commits.

 Troubleshooting
 - If a POST returns a 500 with an APPEND_SLASH error, ensure the base URL is correct; the test client normalizes trailing slashes but point `API_BASE_URL` to the collection endpoint (e.g. `/userapp/users`).
 - If Actions doesn't trigger on push, check repository Actions settings (Settings → Actions → General) and workflow approvals.

 Contact
 - If you want me to tighten validations, consolidate tests, or run the full suite in CI, tell me which and I'll proceed.